What is project management? A complete guide for teams and professionals

 Project management is the planning, organizing, and managing of a project to achieve its objectives.
 It begins with setting clear goals and then devising a plan to meet them.
 This involves determining the scope of work, the budget, and the timeline.
 It is crucial to outline the tasks to be completed, assign responsibilities, and set deadlines.

 Project managers monitor progress to ensure that the project stays on schedule, within budget, and meets its deadlines.
+This includes coordinating teams, managing communication with stakeholders, and responding to risks and changes along the way.
+A good project manager also ensures quality deliverables and fosters a collaborative team culture throughout the project lifecycle.

 Project Management centers on executing single projects by planning, organizing, and managing resources to meet specific goals on time, within budget, and at the desired quality level.